duduxico-dungeonmite/fedora-update/README.md

 - Snapper snapshot creation before the update
 - Updates to DNF and Flatpak packages
 - Package cache cleanup
-- Checks for reboots if needed!
+- Checks whether a reboot is required after updating
+- Privilege escalation (with sudo and doas)

 ## Requirements